Cataract Surgery · Ages 55 +

 Questions patients actually ask

 Insurance typically covers basic cataract surgery with a standard monofocal lens.
 The premium-lens upgrade, the part that reduces your dependence on glasses, is an out-of-pocket investment.
-We're a private-pay practice built around making that upgrade decision well; we'll explain exactly what's included and what it costs in writing.
+Because that upgrade is private-pay, we can give you its exact price in writing.
+The portion that runs through your insurance depends on your plan's benefits and where you are in your deductible, so that part can't be quoted exactly until your benefits are verified.

 It's a premium lens whose power can be fine-tuned with light treatments after surgery, once your eye has healed, so we dial in your vision based on how you actually see, not just pre-op measurements.
 We'll tell you whether you're a good candidate for it.